Nellie Farren: Last years

 Farren's retirement, coupled with Fred Leslie's death, brought to an end the type of Gaiety burlesque associated with them, at the same time that Edwardian musical comedy was taking over London theatre.
 Farren made a few appearances in her last years at benefits.
 Her last public appearance was at a "Nellie Farren Night" at the Gaiety Theatre on 8 April 1903.
 A performance of The Toreador was followed by The Linkman, a revue of old Gaiety hits in which she performed, written by, and featuring, George Grossmith Jr. At the end of the evening, Farren gave a speech from the stage.

 Death and legacy

-Farren died in London in 1904, aged 56, of cardiac failure and was buried in Brompton Cemetery.
+Farren died in London on 28 April 1904 "from gouty affection of the heart", aged 56, of cardiac failure and was buried in Brompton Cemetery.
 In 1908 a racehorse was named after her.

-Her son Joseph was buried alongside her when he died in 1962.
-Their gravesite was restored in 2014.
+Her son Joseph Farren Soutar was buried alongside her when he died in 1962.